-One in four people in the UK will experience a mental health problem at some point in their lives and around one in ten children experience mental health issues.
-Depression affects around one in twelve of the whole population.
-Despite it being a worldwide issue that affects thousands of people in the UK alone, there’s still a massive stigma attached to mental health.
+One in four people across the UK will experience a mental health problem at some point in their lives and around one in ten children experience mental health issues.
+Depression affects around one in twelve of the whole population and despite it being a worldwide issue that affects thousands of people in the UK alone, there’s still a massive stigma attached to mental health.

-We’re looking for people who have mental health problems and would love to be involved in the project, to try and showcase how they feel on a day to day basis via the means of photography.
+We’re looking for people who currently suffer with mental health problems and would love to be involved in the project, to try and showcase how they feel on a day to day basis via the means of photography and this project.
 If you’re interested in taking part in this project, please contact us via the contact form on our web site or via email to email@example.com.